airtlab/violence-detection-tests-on-the-airtlab-dataset/readme.md

 ## Experiments

-The notebook contains three experiments (one for each model) based on the Stratified Shuffle Split strategy to split the available data in 80% for training and 20% for testing.
+The notebooks contain the tests of each model.
+One notebook is dedicated to the tests on the AIRTLab dataset, while the other includes the test on the Hockey Fight and Crowd Violence datasets.
+The experimental evaluation is based on the Stratified Shuffle Split strategy to split the available data in 80% for training and 20% for testing.
 With the two end-to-end models the 12.5% of the training data (i.e. 10% of the entire dataset) was use for validation.
 For each split the confusion matrix and a classification report are printed as output.
-Moreover, at the end of each experiment, the average value of accuracy, sensitivity, specificity, and F1-score are reported, as well as the ROC computed in each split.
+Moreover, at the end of each test, the average value of accuracy, sensitivity, specificity, and F1-score are reported, as well as the ROC computed in each split.